 Board Roles and Responsibilities

 Nonprofit board members are generally tasked with two major responsibilities of support and governance.
 A board’s rules and responsibilities document should outline the requirements and responsibilities of board members.
 Some examples of basic components include fundraising participation, determining the organization’s mission and direction, selecting and regularly evaluating the nonprofit director/CEO, and protection of public interest.
 A policy regarding board roles and responsibilities should encourage nothing short of ethical and legal integrity within board members.

 If you’ve ever been part of any board or committee, you’ve definitely heard reference to the bylaws and received a copy upon joining the organization.
 Nonprofit bylaws serve as the internal operating methods and rules that specify things like the election process of directors, employee roles within the nonprofit, and operational manners of meetings.
 Specific language in the bylaws is not required by federal tax law, but some states may require nonprofits to have written bylaws to be considered tax-exempt.
 This document can most often be used to resolve uncertainty between board members and takes the guesswork out of operations.

 Code of Ethics

-Just as it sounds, a code of ethics document puts in place a set of guiding principles for behavior, decisions making, and activities of those involved in the nonprofit, including board members, employees, and volunteers.
+Just as it sounds, a code of ethics document puts in place a set of guiding principles for behavior, decision making, and activities of those involved in the nonprofit, including board members, employees, and volunteers.
 While principles innate to your organization such as honesty, equity, integrity, and transparency may be understood by all involved, this formal adoption allows those involved to make a formal commitment to ethical actions and decisions.
 Sometimes this document is known as a “statement of values,” or “code of conduct.”
 Many organizations post their code on their website to demonstrate accountability and transparency.